IBM-Bluemix-Docs/tone-analyzer/getting-started.md

 ## Step 3: Using the customer-engagement endpoint
 {: #customerEngagement}

 The following command calls the `POST /v3/tone_chat` method to analyze the contents of the file `tone-chat.json`.
-The file includes a brief exchange of messages between two people, a <code>customer</code> and an <code>agent</code>.
+The file includes a brief exchange of messages between two people, a `customer` and an `agent`.

 1. Download the sample file <a target="_blank" href="https://watson-developer-cloud.github.io/doc-tutorial-downloads/tone-analyzer/tone-chat.json" download="tone-chat.json">tone-chat.json <img src="../icons/launch-glyph.svg" alt="External link icon" title="External link icon"></a>.
 1. Issue the following command to analyze the tone of the exchange in the sample file.